Barcelona Tickets

 Casa Mila's unique stone facade and wrought iron balconies in Barcelona.

-Frequently asked questions about Casa Mila tickets
+Frequently asked questions about La Pedrera-Casa Milà tickets

-Casa Mila, also known as La Pedrera, is a modernist building in Barcelona, Spain, designed by the renowned architect Antoni Gaudí.
+Casa Milà, also known as La Pedrera, is a modernist building in Barcelona, Spain, designed by the renowned architect Antoni Gaudí.
 It is one of his most famous works and is recognized as a UNESCO World Heritage Site.